 Paying for bills, feeding the kids and keeping a safe “roof over the head” — these are just a few of the challenges single mothers are forced to deal with alone.

-In Maine, the state makes every possible efforts to assist single-parent families who struggle to make ends meet.
+In Maine, the state makes every possible efforts to assist single parent families, many of whom struggle to make ends meet.

 Apart from cash aid, benefits include child care and transportation assistance, “employment support”, among others.
 The law, however, allows families to receive TANF benefits for a total of 60 months only.